Hiring Joel? Here’s All You Need to Know.

 Generally, a caricature drawing takes anywhere from 3-5 minutes per face (about 15 faces an hour).
 Which would mean two people would take twice that, and so on.

-Does Joel draw everyone at an event?
+Does Joel draw caricatures of everyone at an event?

 It all depends on the number of guests…and the time that’s been allotted for him to draw.